Mechatronics Program

 The Mission of the Mechatronics Program

-The mission of the Mechatronics Technology program at Vol State is to provide the academic knowledge and practical experience necessary to prepare students for employment as highly skilled mechatronics technicians.
+The mission of the Mechatronics Technology program at Vol State is to provide students with the academic knowledge and practical experience necessary to prepare them for employment as highly skilled mechatronics technicians.
 This program is designed for students interested in getting into the workforce quickly with the technical skills that employers demand.

 Mechatronics Labs at Vol State